P-PRIYA-VARSHA/roommate_ai/README.md

 User 9 shows a 68.63% match, differing slightly in sleeping habits (late schedule) but aligning well in terms of non-smoking, non-drinking preferences, and suburban location choice.

-Overall, the recommendation system effectively suggests roommates with closely aligned habits, budgets, and lifestyle choices, demonstrating how the model can assist users in finding compatible living partners.](Result.png)
+Overall, the recommendation system effectively suggests roommates with closely aligned habits, budgets, and lifestyle choices, demonstrating how the model can assist users in finding compatible living partners.